 Soon she was ready for headship, spurred on by Heath Monk, then-chief executive of the Future Leaders Trust.
-"Heath said, 'you've got an energy and talent that's desperately needed outside London."
+"Heath said, 'you've got an energy and talent that's desperately needed outside penny-drop moment.
+"It's the first time anyone ever said that to me.
+He talked to me about coastal towns, northern towns, mill towns.
+I started reading about them and I was fascinated, and shocked.
+I was living in this bubble of London."